 Respect environmental rules and avoid littering.

-Yes — due to high-altitude risks and difficult terrain, insurance that covers medical evacuation and emergencies is strongly recommended.
+Yes — due to high-altitude risks and challenging terrain, insurance that covers medical evacuation and emergencies is strongly recommended.

-The typical outer kora (circumambulation of the mountain) covers approximately 38–56 km over 3 days on high terrain, with varying daily distances.
+The typical outer kora (circumambulation of Mount Kailash) covers approximately 38–56 km over 3 days on rugged, high terrain with varying daily distances.

 Mount Kailash symbolizes the spiritual center of the world for several religions: